-- Homes should have well articulated façades by providing at least one indentation or projection reflected in the floor plan which is mirrored in the roof plan.
-The projection or indentation should be at least 450mm deep (excludes garages). - Homes shall have a minimum of two (2) wall materials or colours (excludes doors, windows, sills or 1 and 2 course bands).
-Choose from: sandstone; weatherboard, stained timber, cultured stone or Approved Applied Finishes (refer to glossary of terms, page 16) in muted tones.
-Bright or primary colours are not permitted.
-Refer to materials and colour palette for guidance.
-Homes within the Character Zone must use a smooth finish render (applied finishes such as bag and paint will not be considered).
-Homes outside of the Character Zone may use any of the Approved Applied Finishes to a standard of workmanship satisfactory to LWP.
-Where a finish is not satisfactory to LWP, the home owner shall rectify the finish to a suitable standard at their cost. - Face brick is generally not permitted.
-However, where proposed for a feature element or to provide a small amount of detail (bands, quoining etc), it may be permitted.
-Traditional colours such as red will only be considered (refer to materials and colour palette for guidance). - All homes shall have a verandah, balcony or porch which is a minimum 2.5m wide x 2.1m deep located parallel to the street or public reserve.
-A reduction in depth of porches may be considered for homes on lots less than 28m deep. - Homes shall have vertical proportioned windows with awning style windows preferred.
-Sliding windows or sliding doors are not permitted to the front or secondary elevation.
+- All homes should have well articulated façades by providing at least one indentation or projection reflected in the floor plan which is mirrored in the roof plan.
+The projection or indentation should be at least 450mm deep (excludes garages). - 2.
+Homes shall have a minimum of two (2) wall materials or colours (excludes doors, windows, sills or 1 and 2 course bands).
+Choose from: sandstone, weatherboard, stained timber, cultured stone or Approved Applied Finishes (refer to glossary of terms, page 19) in muted tones.
+Bright or primary colours are not permitted (refer to materials and colour palette for guidance).

+Homes within the Character Zone (Premium and Dress Circle) must use a smooth finish render (applied finishes such as bag and paint will not be considered).
+Homes outside the Character Zone may use any of the Approved Applied Finishes to a standard of workmanship satisfactory to LWP.
+Where a finish is not satisfactory to LWP, the homeowner shall rectify the finish to a suitable standard at their cost.

+Face brick is generally not permitted.
+However, where proposed for a feature element or to provide a small amount of detail (bands, quoining, etc.), it may be permitted.
+Only traditional red brick will be considered (refer to materials and colour palette for guidance).

+- 3. All homes shall have a verandah, balcony or porch which is a minimum 2500mm wide x 2100mm deep located parallel to the street or public reserve.
+A reduction in depth of porches may be considered for homes on lots less than 28m deep. - 4.
+Homes shall have vertical proportioned windows with awning style windows preferred.
+Sliding windows or sliding doors are not permitted to the front or secondary elevation\. - 5.
+No bathroom, ensuite or laundry windows are to be included in the primary or secondary elevations\ unless they are well disguised, e.g., no highlight windows or obscure, translucent or frosted glazing.